jptweb/IGME-340-Shared/exercises/flutter-02-Themes_and_Buttons.md

 14. Add an `onPressed` event for each of your buttons, you can use either an external function or an anonymous function.
 Output some text to the console.

-Perform a `flutter clean`, zip up your app and submit to the Assignment dropbox.
+15. Perform a `flutter clean`, zip up your app and submit to the Assignment dropbox.
+Your app should be pretty small after running these commands!
+I may make a submission guide / video if I can find time BUT if you  have questions please let me know

+(Why flutter clean etc???: this will give you practice running these commands and submitting a project.
+So when the actual project is due we know how to do this).